github/docs/content/github/managing-your-work-on-github/linking-a-repository-to-a-project-board.md

 ---
 {% note %}

-**Note:** In order to link a repository to your organization or user owned project board the repository needs to have Issues enabled.
-Please check out [this link](/github/managing-your-work-on-github/disabling-issues) to learn how to verify if Issues are enabled.
+**Note:** In order to link a repository to your organization or user owned project board the repository needs to have issues enabled.
+For information on how to see if issues are disabled for a repository, see "[Disabling issues](/github/managing-your-work-on-github/disabling-issues) ."

 {% endnote %}